- Education and Science»

-Water is necessary for life.
-Although over 70 percent of the earth is covered by water, only 2.5 percent of it is freshwater.
-Only one percent is readily available for human use.
-This one percent is found in rivers, lakes, reservoirs, and in groundwater that is shallow enough to be affordably tapped.
-This is also the amount of water regularly renewed by precipitation and thus sustainable for use.This one percent of all the water on earth must stretch somehow across a population of seven billion people and counting.
+Life on earth requires water.
+Although water covers over 70 percent of the planet, only 2.5 percent of it is freshwater.
+Only one percent, located in rivers, lakes, reservoirs, and in groundwater shallow enough to tap, is readily available for people.
+That is also the amount of freshwater regularly renewed by precipitation, and is thus sustainable.
+One percent of all the water on earth must stretch somehow across a human population of seven and a half billion people and counting.

-Water treatment can also produce water of varying qualities for industrial, medical, or laboratory use.
+Water treatment produces water of varying qualities for industrial, medical, or laboratory, environmental, or public use.
 For the purposes of this article, water treatment is the process by which freshwater is taken from natural sources in the environment and made safer for drinking.

 The water treatment process may be comprised of many different steps depending on the initial quality of the natural source.
 Some common steps in the water treatment process may include:

-- Coagulation- Chemical like alum are added to water to form tiny sticky "floc" particles which attract and stick to dirt suspended in water.
+- Coagulation- Chemicals like alum are added to water to form tiny sticky "floc" particles which attract and stick to dirt suspended in water.